How can a Ukrainian freelancer receive payments from abroad

 Freelancing in Ukraine has long been more than just a side hustle – for thousands of professionals, it’s a full-fledged career that offers freedom, clients from all over the world, and foreign currency income.
 But every year, more and more questions arise: how to correctly receive payments from foreign clients, which payment systems to choose to avoid losing funds on commissions, and how to avoid violating currency laws?
-In this article, I’ll explain how a Ukrainian freelancer can legally, safely, and profitably accept payments from abroad in 2025.
+This guide explains how to receive payments from foreign clients in Ukraine using Payoneer, Wise, PayPal and SWIFT.

 Ukrainian freelancers have long had a reputation for being responsible professionals, and for international clients, this is not only profitable but also reliable!
 However, many web developers and designers still don’t know how to properly and profitably receive payments from foreign clients.
 Will commissions or double conversion eat up all their money?
 What’s more convenient: SEPA transfers, SWIFT, Wise, or Payoneer, or maybe PayPal or even cryptocurrency?
 The choice is vast, but each method has its own advantages and pitfalls.
 In this article, we’ll explore the most convenient ways to receive payments from abroad.